LongSoft/CrScreenshotDxe/README.md

 # CrScreenshotDxe
-UEFI DXE driver to take screenshots from GOP-compatible graphic console.
+UEFI DXE driver to take screenshots from GOP-compatible graphic consoles.

 [This blog post in Russian](http://habrahabr.ru/post/274463/) explains more, here is just a description and usage.